ricecrispy/ricecrispy.github.io/README.md

 - [react router](https://reactrouter.com/)
 - [MUI](https://mui.com/)

+## gh-pages Branch

+the `gh-pages` branch contains the production build of the project.
+The Github action runs automatically when changes are merged into the `main` branch.

 ## Experience

 I started this project to learn more about React.
 It was a fun and fulfilling experience as I did not have a ton of front-end development experience.